-There were no loans to directors or other key management personnel at any time during the year ended 30 June 2017.
-There were no transactions involving key management personnel other than compensation and transaction concerning shares and performance rights to shares as discussed in the remuneration report.
+There were no loans to key management personnel and their related parties at any time during the year ended 30 June 2018.
+There were no transactions involving key management personnel and their related parties other than compensation and transaction concerning shares and performance rights to shares as discussed in the remuneration report.

-This marks the end of the 2017 Remuneration Report.
+This marks the end of the 2018 Remuneration Report.